SAPNILPATEL/BankApplication-with-Amazon-SageMaker/README.md

 Contributions are always welcome! 😎

-To contribute to BankApplication-with-Amazon-SageMaker, follow these steps:
+To contribute to BankApplication_with_Amazon_SageMaker, follow these steps:

 1. Star the repository ⭐.
 2. Fork the repository.